solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 I think it not amiss to call attention to the financial aspect.
 Since its beginning, in 1908, this research has cost me much over £2,000, all paid out of a modest salary and pension, and certainly by a cheerful giver.
 I have been my own publisher.

+Part 3, in addition to numerous text-figures, has 24 plates of photographs.
+Almost the only word of sympathy and encouragement from a professional source was from Sir Archibald Geikie.
+Acknowledging the receipt of Part 3 he writes, "I admire the constancy and devotion with which you maintain your ideas."

+A story is told of a man who, for a wager, stood on London Bridge and offered for sale at a penny a piece a tray of golden soverigns.
+He sold none, and lost his bet.

+The coinage I offer — nummulites* — bears the image and superscription of Neptune — not Pluto — and will be found current in the realm of truth.

+*) _Nummulus_, a small coin; _ite_, suffix.

+I have been splendidly helped in my work.
+Mr. James Whitehead and his manager of works, Mr. W. W. Clark, have been especially helpful in supplying thinned slabs of rocks, often beautiful examples of craftsmanship.

+Dr. V. E. Pullin, Director of the Research Laboratory at Woolwich, aided me with excellent skiagraphs of siderites and aerolites.
+The late Dr. Robert Knox, head of the Radio-Therapeutic Department at the Cancer Hospital, Fulham, took a great interest in my work, and enabled me to obtain a fine series of stereoscopic X-ray films.
+Mr. Heron-Allen and Mr. Earland have helped me considerably from time to time.
+Lastly I have had continual aid from my colleagues.
+Indeed, it is a source of satisfaction to me that I may have the good fortune to bring credit to that great institution the British Museum — to me ever a beloved and beneficent Alma Mater.

 ...